flatironinstitute/sciware-intern-mentors/github-code-review.md

-## Github Code Review Features
+## GitHub Code Review Features

-Github offers a dedicated workspace with many features to facilitate effective code review conversations.
+GitHub offers a dedicated workspace with many features to facilitate effective code review conversations.

-Open pull requests to a project will be visible from the "Pull Requests" area of the Github project page:
+Open pull requests to a project will be visible from the "Pull Requests" area of the GitHub project page:

 ![image](assets/prs-tab-location.png)